 10. Good Campsites Are Found, Not Made

-Altering a campsite should never be necessary.
+Altering a campsite is never necessary.

-Plan ahead and make sure your campsites are big enough for your group.
 Camping on slow-growing fragile environments such as moss can have devastating effects for years.
 Sometimes it might mean walking that little bit further to get to a more ecologically appropriate site.

 It can also help to bring your own lightweight furniture and stoves to save having to move logs and rocks around.
 Leave them for the critters!